Claire Foy biography

 In July 2015, four months after giving birth to her first child, Claire began filming the first season of the Netflix TV series The Crown

-She has also signed on to star as computer hacker Lisbeth Salander in the 2018 movie The Girl in the Spider's Web
+.
+She is also set to return to theaters in the film The Girl in the Spider's Web